silvanmelchior/IncognitoPilot/docs/INSTALLATION_LLAMA.md

 You can of course also choose a [different model](https://replicate.com/blog/all-the-llamas), but the smaller ones are much less suited for this task.

 Now visit http://localhost:3030 and should see the **Incognito Pilot** interface.
+Before you continue, remember:
+- Everything you type or every code result you approve is sent to the Replicate API
+- Your data stays and is processed locally

 Does it work?
 Great, let's move to the [Getting started](#rocket-getting-started-llama-2) section.

 ## Text Generation Inference